krasimirevlogiev/stocks_api_go/README.md

-An API written entirely in Go for displaying stock prices for different companies
+# Stock Price API in Golang